G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 ssh_pwauth: True
 ```

-Using the specified password, you will be able to connect to the instance or Bare Metal server via SSH or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from your Control Panel</a>.
+Using the specified password, you will be able to connect to the instance or Bare Metal server via SSH or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from the Customer Portal</a>.

 It is not necessary to specify the password explicitly, you can enter its hash (the same password, only in a converted form; the system will be able to read it, but for a person, it looks like a random set of symbols).
 Then, even if someone gets into the system, he or she won’t know the password — only the hash will be stored inside.
 And the system will open its doors only to the user who knows the password.
 To generate a hash, you can use the Python script: